lwjohnst86/analyzing-cohorts-course/chapter4.md

 ---

-## Using tables to presenting your results
+## Use tables effectively to show your results

 ```yaml
 type: VideoExercise